mierau/hotline/README.md

 |----------------------------|-----------------------|
 | Sonoma 14.2 or greater     | iOS 17.2 or greater   |

+# What is Hotline?

+Hotline was released in 1997 for Mac OS.
+A suite of three (free) applications that allowed people to join or host online communities directly from their Macs.
+No subscriptions.
+No ads.

+When connected to a Hotline server you could chat with other users like IRC, message others privately like AIM, read or write threaded news like a forum, post to the server’s message board like BBS, and browse, upload, or download files like FTP.
+And as someone operating a Hotline server you had full control over all of it.

+Hotline also included Trackers.
+Trackers tracked servers.
+If you ran a Hotline server, you could list it on one or more Trackers so people could find your server—and anyone could run a Tracker.

+At a time when people were chatting over email and file sharing was passing physical media between friends, Hotline was a kind of revelation.
+The promise of the Internet, in a way.
+Computers owned by individuals, connected and passing information between each other.
+No central server that could take the entire network offline.

+Perhaps that’s why you can still find Hotline servers and trackers running today 25 years later.
+Though the company who built Hotline is no longer around, and the software they made is only available through retro Mac software archives, these communities are still operating.

+And this project is an attempt to create a modern open source version of Hotline for modern Apple systems.
+Join in.
+Contribute.
+Run your own server!
+Perhaps Hotline can live on for another 25 years. :)

 # Status

 | Feature                    | macOS | iOS   |